emanuelhm/UnityEasyARCustomization/README.md

 - **b. - Change target, targetImage, Start and OnTracking of the original ImageTarget to public**
 - **c. - Add virtual to the function UpdateFrame of the original ImageTrackerBehaviour file**
 - **d. - Add virtual to the functions Start, OnTracking of the original ImageTarget file**

+### Note

+I'm just a begginer, I would love to learn more from any issue or pull request you make, specially in this README file